david-vanderson/dvui/README.md

 `window.beginWait()` and `window.waitTime()` maintain an internal estimate of how much time is spent outside of the rendering code.
 This is used in the calculation for how long to sleep for the next frame.

 The estimate is visible in the demo window Animations > Clock > "Estimate of frame overhead".
-The estimate is only updated on frames caused by a timer expiring (like the clock example), so typically you'll see it start at zero.
+The estimate is only updated on frames caused by a timer expiring (like the clock example), and it starts at 1ms.

 ### Widget init and deinit
 The easiest way to use widgets is through the high-level functions that create and install them: